n1kdo/BandSelector/README.md

   data using the Elecraft Y-cable or a device like a Y-box.
   * provides transmit inhibit and power sense/control.
   * it's not designed for other radios.
 Tested on Elecraft only.
 * Wireless!
-It runs over WiFi, connect the band selector to the 15-pin accessory connector, and supply DC to the coaxial power jack.
+It runs over Wi-Fi, connect the band selector to the 15-pin accessory connector, and supply DC to the coaxial power jack.
 * Automatic TX Inhibit prevents TX into wrong/no antenna.
 * Automatic power-up of K3 and K4 radios using accessory connector pin.
 10 seconds after the Band Selector, it will power on the radio.
 This is useful since the Band Selector &quot;uses up&quot; the second output of the 15-pin Y-cable between the radio and amp.
-* Cheap cheap compared to existing commercial solutions.
+* Inexpensive (relatively) compared to existing commercial solutions.
   About $77 for each band selector, if you build one or two yourself.
   (Circuit boards come in threes from Oshpark.)
 * Open Source Hardware and Software.
 Do what you will with attribution.